 Here are 28 practical ways to boost your productivity

 If you are reading this, more than likely you have some things you want to accomplish.
-You’ve set goals and possibly broken them down into action steps.
+You’ve created SMART goals in a way that’s conducive to maintaining productivity and progress.

 Good job, you!